Pediatric Echocardiography Z-Score Calculator

 - Pulmonary valve annulus

-Each measurement is converted to a Z-score reflecting how many standard deviations that value is from the population mean for that patient's BSA and age:
+Each measurement is converted to a Z-score reflecting how many standard deviations that value is from the population mean for that patient's BSA:

 Z-score = (measured dimension - predicted mean) / standard deviation for patient's BSA